 Assessment, grading and reporting

 Students are assessed periodically in all subjects.
 Assessments take place at different times of the term for different subjects, depending on each department’s curriculum.
-As well as the assessment which takes place in all classrooms on a day-to-day basis all students will undertake a minimum of between two to four more formal assessments which will be reported upon in detail; the number of assessments of this nature undertaken depends on the number of teaching hours allocated to a subject.
+Students will undertake a minimum of between two to four more formal assessments which will be reported upon in detail; the number of assessments of this nature undertaken depends on the number of teaching hours allocated to a subject.

 All assessments are graded with a 1-9 grading system which feed into the 1-9 GCSE grades which students are working towards by year 11.
 Our grading system works on a sliding scale so that allocated grades are age appropriate; for example, a grade 7 at year 9 will show progress in both skills and knowledge from a grade 7 in year 8.

 A grade 4 is recognised as a standard pass and a grade 5 is a strong pass.
 A grade 7 is approximately equivalent to the “old” A grade.
 A grade 9 is recognised as an exceptional grade beyond the previous A* grade.
 In GCSE’s a grade 9 with be awarded nationally to around 4% of students in all subjects.

 As well as receiving front cover reports for assessments, students, parents and carers are also provided with termly progress reports which inform of a current grade and attitude to learning in every subject.
 Progress checks are also published on the parent portal.